MarcusThum/Raspberry-Pi-Computer-Vision/README.md

 **What is zip.py?** Run ```bash zip.py``` to Zip All Images and Audio [All Files are stored on Desktop]

 **NOTE: What if you encounter python errors? - Check for missing dependencies in the Error.
-Try to search Online. "pip install" sometimes resolve**
+Try to search Online. "pip install" sometimes resolves the ERROR.**

+**WANT TO CODE DIFFERENTLY?
+If you want to implement Google Home devices, you'll have to learn from other forums and install more dependencies**

-**Don't know?
+**Don't Know?
 Message me.
 You can search online forums as well**

 # Design Files